 As of December 31, 2020, our 18 largest deposit relationships, each accounting for more than \$10 million, accounted for \$641.2 million, or 35.9% of our total deposits.
-This includes \$318.4 million of our total deposits held by municipalities, of which we conduct a monthly review.
+This includes \$318.4 million of our total deposits held by municipalities.
 Our management maintains our liquidity position and lines of credit with correspondent banks to mitigate the risk of large withdrawals by this group of large depositors.